0x9ONU/Obsidian-Notes/Programming 2/Week 6/Programming 2 Week 6 - Day 2.md

 	String badString = "hello";
 	int theNumber = Integer.parseInt(badString); //This is where the error is thrown }
-catch(NumberFormtExeption e) { //executes what is inside this block when the specific error is thrown
+catch(NumberFormatExeption e) { //executes what is inside this block when the specific error is thrown
 	System.out.println("Oops!
 Not a number.");
 }
 ```